Welcome to the J-School

 Reputation for Faculty and Student Excellence

 The school has a long national reputation for excellence.
 The Fiske Guide to Colleges has given KU high marks for academics and quality of life, calling it “one of the premier college bargains in the United States.”
 Fiske also praised the journalism school for its many strengths.
-KU journalism students frequently earn awards and honors for themselves and the school for their news and advertising work on the acclaimed University Daily Kansan, news coverage and promotion on KJHK-FM and KUJH-TV, and strategic communication campaigns developed for real clients.
+KU journalism students frequently earn awards and honors for themselves and the school for their news and advertising work on the acclaimed University Daily Kansan, news coverage and promotion on KJHK-FM and KUJH-TV, and The Agency and Steam Whistle Creative by creating strategic communication campaigns developed for real clients.
 The school has also received many prestigious national accolades from the Hearst Foundation’s Writing Awards program, often called the “College Pulitzers.”

 Journalism and mass communication faculty are leading innovative research projects on socially relevant topics including social media, cancer communication among minorities, gender and violence, political communication, preparing today’s journalists for tomorrow’s media, and understanding how to engage and persuade audiences.